-Employees (as defined by the Plan) are eligible to participate in the Plan following completion of a 90-day period of service (as defined by the Plan) if they are covered by a collective bargaining agreement that provides for participation in the Plan.
+Employees (as defined by the Plan) are eligible to participate in the Plan if they are covered by a collective bargaining agreement that so provides.
+The entry date for participation is generally following completion of a 90-day period of service (as defined in the Plan) unless other provisions are set forth in the collective bargaining agreement.

-Individuals who are ineligible to participate in the Plan consist of (a) leased employees; (b) individuals providing services to Waste Management as independent contractors; (c) certain nonresident aliens who have no earned income from sources within the United States of America; and (d) individuals who are participants in certain other pension, retirement, profit-sharing, stock bonus, thrift or savings plans maintained by Waste Management other than the Waste Management Pension Plan for Collectively Bargained Employees or such other plans as may from time to time be determined by the Administrative Committee.
+Individuals who are ineligible to participate in the Plan consist of (a) leased employees; (b) individuals providing services to Waste Management and who are designated as independent contractors; (c) any individual who is not regularly employed in, or a citizen of, the United States; and (d) individuals who are participants in certain other pension, retirement, profit-sharing, stock bonus, thrift or savings plans maintained by Waste Management other than the Waste Management Pension Plan for Collectively Bargained Employees or such other plans as may from time to time be determined by the Administrative Committee.